How to Gift a Photo Session

 So, if you’re leaning in the direction of gifting a family, maternity, or newborn photography session, it’s important to do your homework ahead of time.
 Here are some tips:

-• To narrow down your choices, check those photographers’ locations, and make sure they’re geographically accessible for your person.
+To narrow down your choices, check those photographers’ locations, and make sure they’re geographically accessible for your person.
 We’re going for “useful gift” here.
+(Again, this particular photographer serves Richmond, Virginia and the surrounding areas, for context.)

-• To further narrow, you might need to drop some subtle hints to find out if they like “unposed” or “posed” photography, or “studio” or “lifestyle” photography, in order to find out what kind of style they like.
+To further narrow, you might need to drop some subtle hints to find out if they like “unposed” or “posed” photography, or “studio” or “lifestyle” photography, in order to find out what kind of style they like.
 If that’s all gibberish to you, here are some examples: I shoot what is considered “lifestyle” newborn photography, and my family photography is largely unposed.
-I don’t use a studio; I like to come to clients’ homes.
+I don’t use a studio; I go to clients’ homes.

 Of course, there’s a simpler way to do all of this, but you’ll need to know if your person would appreciate the straightforward nature of this, which kind of ruins the surprise: simply ask them if they want a family or newborn session as a gift, and offer to do all the work and make the investment for them.
 They can tell you the photographer they want to hire, and you can make all the other decisions.
 Giving the gift of no logistics or decision making is a gift all in itself.
 Especially if your person is typically the logistics person in the household.